International Water Resources Association

-The International Water Resources Association (IWRA) is a non-profit organization and a non-governmental organization, with the purpose of improving the management of water resources.
+The International Water Resources Association (IWRA) is a nonprofit and non-governmental organization, with the purpose of improving the management of water resources.
 It is a professional network of water experts which facilitates global knowledge sharing of water resources information across disciplines and geographies.
 IWRA accomplishes its goal of education and knowledge sharing through events, publications and networking opportunities.
 The IWRA executive office is located in Paris.

 History

 The IWRA was incorporated in the U.S. state of Wisconsin in 1971 as a global forum for interdisciplinary knowledge and experience exchange, to supplement the activities of existing organisations and to fill interdisciplinary voids that existed in the professional field of water resources.
 The association began operation in 1972 with Ven Te Chow as the first president.
 In 1988, the Ven Te Chow Memorial Lecture and Award was initiated to honor the founding president.

 World Water Congress

 The flagship event organized by the IWRA is the World Water Congress.
 It has occurred 16 times since 1973, in various locations around the world, having previously occurred in the USA, India, Mexico, Argentina, Belgium, Canada, Morocco, Egypt, Australia, Spain, France, Brazil, and Scotland.
 These congresses are a meeting space for stakeholders from multiple disciplines to connect, identify global water themes and present new knowledge, research and developments in the industry.
 Its themes work towards achieving elements of the Sustainable Development Goals and the COP 21 Paris Agreement.
 During the VIIIth World Water Congress held in Cairo, Egypt in November 1994, a special session led to the development of the World Water Council.
 The XVIth World Water Congress took place in Cancun, Mexico in May 2017, and focused on the theme of Bridging Science and Policy.